 Here is a collection of old maps of China which are in the Public Domain and free to print.

-I have included maps of Hong Kong and Macau as they are part of China.
-Being born and brought up in Hong Kong, personally, I have a real interest in this collection of vintage maps of China.
+I have included Hong Kong and Macau maps as they are part of China.
+Being born and brought up in Hong Kong, I am genuinely interested in this collection of vintage maps of China.

 I now live in the UK but love to visit Asia whenever I can, especially Hong Kong.
 As soon as the borders open up again, I will be booking a vacation to the region.